aadilmallick/blog/src/posts/self-improvement/best-productivity-videos.md

 1. Precommit to your goals by holding yourself accountable publicly.
 If you want something more lowkey, write down "I will achieve x within the next 30 minutes".
 2. Remove distractions by writing them down.
 During a work session, keep a piece of paper handy next to you and each time you become distracted, write down what distracted you.
 	- You start to see the common distraction problems you have.

+## Full money guide
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mdYXocVY3DY?si=yvnJoNeB57-trVNA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+The **first step** is to have a good **money mindset**.
+Realize that true power comes when you don't *need* money.
+Money will never fix any of your real problems.

+The **second step** is to discover your flow state activities.
+When you do these flow state activities, zero thoughts arise.
+These activities are advantageous because we naturally get good at our tasks when we enjoy them and are in flow.
+Then people pay us because we're so darn good at it.

+Realize that the purpose of a company is not to make money, but it's supposed to be going somewhere.
+The only way you will make money is if you're not needy for money, just like how if you have a good life with good goals, a nice girlfriend is not the main attraction but just the icing on the cake.

+The **third step** is to have this mindset that the purpose of a business is to have an impact on others, to help others.
+What is the impact you want?
+How is money your vehicle to achieve that?
+- I want to make people happy and feel something ethereal when they listen to my music.
+I don't really need money for that, save for a couple of thousand of dollars.
+I only need to invest my time and heart.